Fine-Tuning Costs Comparison - Train Your Own AI

 OpenAI Data Sharing Discount

 OpenAI offers reduced inference pricing if you enable data sharing when creating the fine-tune job.
 This halves fine-tuned inference costs for both standard and batch tiers.
 The trade-off: your training data and completions may be used to improve OpenAI's models.
-For many teams, the privacy concern outweighs the savings.
+For many teams, the privacy concern outweighs the cost savings.

 Practical Cost Examples